Keglev/inventory-service/docs/backend/architecture/overview.md

 Smart Supply Pro's backend is a modern, Spring Boot-based inventory management system designed to handle complex supplier relationships, inventory tracking, and real-time stock analytics.
 The architecture emphasizes **scalability**, **maintainability**, and **security** through well-defined layers and clear separation of concerns.

+> **👉 For a detailed breakdown of each architectural layer, see [Layers Architecture](./layers/overview.html)** - Comprehensive documentation of Controller, Service, Repository, Model, and Infrastructure layers with code examples and interaction patterns.

 ## System Architecture Diagram

 ```mermaid